If you have any suggestions or concerns regarding the program, please let us know by completing the survey.

 Every semester, we organize a cross-cutting panel as a part of PSY201 Mind and Behavior where students can see Psychology faculty members discussing their research interests and methods.
 The goal of the cross-cutting panel is to give students the opportunity to see that different fields in psychology share a common goal of understanding human behavior.
 Students can see the similarity and differences between a variety of approaches, research questions, and learn about the diverse practical applications of psychological theory.

 You are welcome to attend this event if you are not a psychology student!
 It’s an open event for those who are interested in psychology and curious to see Psychology faculty members, learn about their research, and ask questions.
-The Fall 2019 cross-cutting panel will be held on Oct 16, Wednesday 14:40 - 15:30 and the social psychology panel will be held on May 6, Wednesday 14:40 - 15:30 at FASS G062.
+The Spring 2020 cognitive psychology cross-cutting panel will be held on March 4, Wednesday 14:40 - 15:30 and the social psychology panel will be held on May 6, Wednesday 14:40 - 15:30 at FASS G062.